david-cortes/cmfrec/README.md

 (Note: NumPy must already be installed in the Python environment before attempting to install `cmfrec`)

-As it contains C code, it requires a C compiler.
-On Windows, this usually means it requires a Visual Studio Build Tools installation (with MSVC140 component for conda, or MinGW + GCC), and if using Anaconda, might also require configuring it to use said Visual Studio instead of MinGW.

 **Note for macOS users:** on macOS, this package will compile without multi-threading capabilities.
 This is due to default apple's redistribution of clang not providing OpenMP modules, and aliasing it to gcc which causes confusions in build scripts.
 If you have a non-apple version of clang with the OpenMP modules, or if you have gcc installed, you can compile this package with multi-threading enabled by setting up an environment variable `ENABLE_OMP=1`:

 ```